ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/concepts/pseudo-account.md

 - **Lending Protocol**: While still in development, this protocol is expected to use pseudo-accounts to hold loan funds.

 A pseudo-account has strict limitations.
-It cannot receive payments from other accounts, cannot send transactions, as it has no signing authority, and exists solely to store or issue assets, such as vault shares.
+It cannot receive payments from other accounts, cannot send transactions since it has no signing authority, and exists solely to store or issue assets.

 ## Transaction Cost